errbufferoverfl/garden.errbufferoverfl.me/content/notes/polyculture.md

 Is the care complicated or simplified?

-A notable example of a polyculture and perhaps the best demonstration of "true" [[../intercropping|intercropping]] is "the three sisters", which sees maize, beans and squash planted together:
+A notable example of a polyculture and perhaps the best demonstration of "true" [[intercropping|intercropping]] is "the three sisters", which sees maize, beans and squash planted together:
 - The maize provides a structure for the beans to grown on;
 - The beans provide nitrogen for all of the plants; and,
 - The squash suppresses weeds on the ground.